Afghan National Police: Equipment

-The primary vehicle of the ANP is the four-wheel drive, diesel, 4-door Ford Ranger (and Ranger SORVs), provided by the United States by the thousands.
+The primary vehicle of the ANP is the four-wheel drive, diesel, 4-door Ford Ranger (and Ranger SORVs) with Federal Signal Vista lightbars, provided by the United States by the thousands.
 Other vehicles include Humvees, diesel-powered variants of the U.S. consumer Nissan Frontiers, Toyota Hilux pickup trucks imported from Thailand, and Volkswagen Transporter T4/Eurovans, as well as Yamaha motorcycles donated by Japan.
 Older vehicles, like the UAZ-469 all-terrain vehicle, were obtained from the Soviet Union.